Aryan-Lokhande-17/Chess-Engine/README.md

 # Chess-Engine
-I will try to make a chess engine, just out of curiosity on how the major engines like stockfish, Leela, etc. Work
+I will try to make a chess engine like Alphazer0, just out of curiosity on how the major engines like stockfish, Leela, etc. Work